aaniish/SEC-Insights-Engine/README.md

 # SEC Insights Engine

-An AI-powered answer engine for extracting insights from SEC filings, built as a take-home assignment.
+An AI-powered answer engine for extracting insights from SEC filings, built as a take-home.

 ## Project Overview